joemasilotti/TurboNavigator/README.md

 ## Getting started

-Check out the Demo app for an example on how to use `TurboNavigationController`.
+Check out the Demo app for an example on how to use Turbo Navigator.

 More detailed instructions are coming soon.
-[PRs are welcome](https://github.com/joemasilotti/TurboNavigationController/issues/1)!
+[PRs are welcome](https://github.com/joemasilotti/TurboNavigator/issues/1)!

 ## Demo project